-A group of bamboo objects displayed on wooden pedestals, reminiscent of a typical museum display, are all woven after Karl Blossfeldt's plant photography published in Urformen der Kunst ( Art Forms in Nature ), 1928, and Wundergarten der Natur (Magic Garden Of Nature), 1932.
+After the Gift is a meditation on the transitory nature of culture and the interwoven movements of humans, objects, and plants.
+A group of bamboo objects, displayed on wooden pedestals reminiscent of a museum display, are all woven after Karl Blossfeldt’s plant photographs published in Urformen der Kunst (Art Forms in Nature, 1928) and Wundergarten der Natur (Magic Garden of Nature, 1932).

-All basket were produced in collaboration with Lailai (Liyun Zhuan)[#1-#7,#11] and Zhang Niegen [#8, #9],
+The baskets were crafted by Lailai (Liyun Zhuan)[#1-#7,#11] and Zhang Niegen [#8, #9],

-supported by the Mondrian Fonds, Embassy of the Kingdom of the Netherlands, Beijing, Quinshan city
+(supported by the Mondrian Fonds, Embassy of the Kingdom of the Netherlands, Beijing, Quinshan city)

 (AFTER THE GIFT, ‘Given Time’, Black Sesame at Insititute for Provocation, Beijing), # 1 - 4, woven bamboo, dimensions variable, - Blossfeldt’s Fan, HD video 25 min, color, silent